Bangladesh Country Commercial Guide

 Overview

 Counterfeit goods are readily available in Bangladesh.
 The government has limited resources to enforce intellectual property rights (IPR) protection.
-Many U.S. firms, including film studios, fast-moving consumer goods manufacturers, pharmaceutical products, the apparel sector, and software firms, have reported systemic violations of their intellectual property rights.
+Many U.S. firms, including film studios, fast-moving consumer goods manufacturers, pharmaceutical products, the apparel sector, and software firms, have reported systemic violations of their rights.
 Investors note police are willing to investigate counterfeit goods producers when informed but are unlikely to initiate independent investigations due to insufficient enforcement resources.

 U.S. Government Engagement